AllenSWDB/allenswdb.github.io/databook/glossary.md

 Basket cell
   A type of inhibitory neuron whose synaptic output targets the cell body and proximal dendrites of excitatory neurons.
-Many basket cells express the molecular marker parvalbumin (Pvalb), but not all basket cells are Pvalb+: some express molecules such as cholecystokinin (CCK).
-Pvalb basket cells are typically fast spiking compared to other neurons and are thought to be important for gain control of network activity and setting the temporal precision of network activity.
+Many basket cells express the molecular marker parvalbumin (PV), but not all basket cells are PV+: some express molecules such as cholecystokinin (CCK).
+PV basket cells are typically fast spiking compared to other neurons and are thought to be important for gain control of network activity and setting the temporal precision of network activity.